modern-day-researcher/build-modern-day-researcher-BE/README.md

 ##### 400 (Bad Request)

-> If required fields not entered, then endpoint will return an HTTP response with a status code `400` and a body as below.
+> If  a required fields is not entered, then endpoint will return an HTTP response with a status code `400` and a body as below.

 ```
-{ message: "Please enter an article category and url." }
+{ message: "Please enter an *missing field*." }
 ```

 [Back to Table of Contents](#table-of-contents)